Copa Airlines Business Class Review

 Copa Airlines 737 Max business class

 The Dream Business Class seats on the 737 Max airplane does have fully reclined lie down seating.
-If you plan to fly with Copa Airlines, check the aircraft and look for the new Max planes if you want these lie flat seats.
+If you plan to fly with Copa Airlines, and you want these lie flat seats, check the aircraft and look for the new Max planes before booking.
+You may want to reach out to the airline directly.

 The above photo shows the system to recline business class seats.
 Pretty simple and basic.